maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 #### 3.5.4.
 Cleaning up <a name="cleaning-up"></a>

 If a candidate cycle fails either of the tests, we want to make sure to properly re-color the nodes.
-There's an additional heuristic that adds some nodes back to the root.
+There's an additional heuristic that adds some nodes back to the roots list.

 ```rust
 unsafe fn refurbish(c: &[OpaqueGcPtr]) {